alexander-the-alright/TLPr/README.md

      metaData1 will always be a dictionary containing the cases as keys and the ending as values.
-To denote that a letter is dropped, and not merely added, the ending will contain a capital X before the appending hyphen.
+To denote that a letter is dropped, and not merely added, the ending will contain a hyphen (-) for every letter dropped.
      The keys are hardcoded as follows.
          a      : accusative
          d      : dative